 The City of Rochester received a $50,000 federally funded grant from the Genesee Transportation Council as part of the United Planning Works Program (UPWP).
 The City of Rochester will contribute a $5,000 cash match as well as $5,000 of in-kind staff support to the project.
 The total cost of the study is $60,000.

 Project Advisory Committee

-Public feedback on issues, concerns and ideas related to parking in the Monroe Avenue area is strongly encouraged.
+Public feedback on issues, concerns and ideas related to parking in the Monroe Avenue area was strongly encouraged.
 Stakeholder interviews were conducted with various business and property owners in the area.
-A web-based survey was developed and active from February 25th through May 1st to capture input from the general public.
+A web-based survey was developed and active from February 25th, 2016 through May 1st, 2016 to capture input from the general public.
 The first of two public meetings was held on April 14, 2016 to present initial inventory work and provide an opportunity for public comment and feedback.
 A second public input opportunity took place on Saturday August 6, 2016 from 10 a.m. to 6 p.m. at the Park Ave.
 Summer Arts Festival to allow for the public to weigh in on the preliminary recommendations for improvement to parking and circulation in the area.

 Project Documents / Information

 |Public Meeting #2

 |Draft Final Report

 For more information about this project, contact Josh Artuso, Senior GIS Analyst / City Planner at (585) 428-7707 or firstname.lastname@example.org.